Strategic Learning and Trading in Broker-Mediated Markets: The broker

 \subsubsection{Learning from trading flow}

-The broker is counterparty to the trades of her clients; the informed and uninformed trader, for which she charges proportional transaction costs.
-Thus, she observes the trading flow of the informed trader.
-Here, we assume that the broker employs this trading flow as a source of information from which she obtains an estimate of the private signal $\alpha$.
-Here, $\nuIstar$ is a measurable stochastic process that carries information about the unknown signal $\alpha$; c.f. with the assumptions in Section \ref{sec: main model}.
-The broker assumes the parametric form \eqref{eq: assumption broker}, so she observes the process ${\gamma}_t:=\nuIstar_t - f_3(t)\, \QI[I*]_t = f_1(t)\, \alpha_t + f_2(t)\, \hat{\nuB}_t$.
-We compute the dynamics of ${\gamma}_t$ to obtain
+In this subsection the broker employs the trading flow as a source of information from which she obtains an estimate of the private signal $\alpha$.
+Observe that $\nuIstar$ is a measurable stochastic process that carries information about the unknown signal $\alpha$; c.f. with the assumptions in Section \ref{sec: main model}.
+Using the parametric form \eqref{eq: assumption broker}, it follows that the broker observes the process ${\gamma}_t:=\nuIstar_t - f_3(t)\, \QI[I*]_t = f_1(t)\, \alpha_t + f_2(t)\, \hat{\nuB}_t$.
+Observe that this implicitly assumes that the broker knows the value of the parameters in the dynamics of the alpha signal.
+Below, in the numerical section we carry out robustness checks to test how the performance of the broker's strategy changes as the broker mispecifies the values of these model parameters.